-The Kunena team has announce the arrival of Kunena 184.108.40.206 [K 220.127.116.11] which is now available for download as a native Joomla extension for J!
-3.9.x.
-This version addresses most of the issues that were discovered in K 5.1 and issues discovered during the development stages of K 5.1.
+The Kunena team has announce the arrival of Kunena 6.0.6 [K 6.0.6] which is now available for download as a native Joomla extension for J!
+4.2.x.
 This is a security release.

 If you are having problems then, for your own benefit, it would save us all a lot of time if you would kindly post your configuration report when you ask for help from this forum.
 If you do not post your configuration report we will not ask you for it but you will probably not get your problem solved, either.

 Question Why Kunena is so weak to against spambots?